Miniature wargame: Commercial wargames with proprietary models

 In 1983, a British company called Games Workshop released a fantasy miniature wargame called Warhammer, which was the first miniature wargame designed to use proprietary models.
-Games Workshop at the time made miniature models for use in Dungeons and Dragons.
+Games Workshop at the time made miniature models for use in Dungeons & Dragons.
 Warhammer was meant to encourage customers to buy more of these models.
-Whereas miniature models were optional in Dungeons and Dragons, Warhammer mandated their use and the battles tended to be larger.
+Whereas miniature models were optional in Dungeons & Dragons, Warhammer mandated their use and the battles tended to be larger.
 Initially, Warhammer had a threadbare fictional setting and used generic stock characters common to fantasy fiction, but as time went on, Games Workshop expanded the setting with original characters with distinctive visual designs.
 Games Workshop's official line of models for Warhammer eventually took on such a distinctive look that rival manufacturers could not produce similar-looking models without risking a lawsuit over copyright infringement.
 Although there was nothing to stop players of Warhammer from using foreign models from third-party manufacturers, doing so could spoil the aesthetic and cause confusion.

-In 1987, Games Workshop released a fantasy miniature wargame called Warhammer 40,000, which was a science-fiction spinoff of Warhammer.
+In 1987, Games Workshop released a science-fiction spinoff of Warhammer called Warhammer 40,000.
 Like Warhammer, Warhammer 40,000 obliged players to buy proprietary models from Games Workshop.
 Warhammer 40,000 became even more successful than Warhammer.
 The success of the Warhammer games promoted the sales of Games Workshop's line of gaming models.

-Other gaming companies sought to emulate Games Workshop's business model.
-Examples include Fantasy Flight Games, Privateer Press, and Warlord Games, all of which have released their own miniature wargame systems that were designed to promote sales of their respective lines of proprietary gaming models.
-This business model has proven lucrative, and thanks to the marketing resources of these companies, fantasy wargames have displaced historical wargames in popularity.
+Other game companies sought to emulate Games Workshop's business model.
+Examples include Mantic Games, Fantasy Flight Games, Privateer Press, and Warlord Games, all of which have released their own miniature wargame systems that were designed to promote sales of their respective lines of proprietary gaming models.
+This business model has proven lucrative, and thanks to the marketing resources of these companies, sci-fi / fantasy wargames have displaced historical wargames in popularity.

 Community and culture

 Players of miniature wargames tend to be more extroverted than players of board wargames and computer wargames.
-Players of miniature wargames are obliged to meet in each other in person and play in the same room around a table, whereas board wargames can be played via correspondence and computer wargames can be played online; therefore miniature wargaming places a premium on sociability.
+Players of miniature wargames are obliged to meet in person and play in the same room around a table, whereas board wargames can be played via correspondence and computer wargames can be played online; therefore miniature wargaming places a premium on sociability.
 (This has changed somewhat with the onset of the COVID-19 pandemic.
 Wargamers (miniature and board) have become quite creative in devising ways to play games while maintaining social distancing.)

 Consequently, conventions and clubs are important to the wargaming community.
 Some conventions have become very large affairs, such as Gen-Con, Origins and Historical Miniatures Gaming Society's Historicon, called the "mother of all wargaming conventions".
 Players also tend to be middle-aged or older.
-One reason is that the hobby is expensive and older people tend to be wealthier.
+One reason is that the hobby is expensive and needs higher disposable income that older people tend to have.